 Podcast fans listen up and take action

 Unlike many other forms of media, there is no such thing as a passive podcast listener.
-Many podcasts encourage listeners to deep dive into topics they’ve actively chosen to engage with — which means podcasts offer that “holy grail” moment for brands to reach their target audience.
+Many podcasts encourage listeners to deep dive into topics they’ve actively chosen to engage with — which means podcasts offer that “holy grail” moment for advertisers in almost any industry to reach their target audience and boost engagement.

-Our research shows that a staggering 81% of listeners have taken action after hearing audio ads during a podcast.
+Our research shows that a staggering 81% of listeners have taken action after hearing audio ads during a podcast episode.
 These actions include researching a product online, connecting with the brand on social media, and talking about the brand with others.5

 have taken action as a result of listening to audio ads during a podcast.